joshdelgado/joshdelgado.github.io/_project/oam.md

 		<h2 class="project-section__title">The Problem(s)</h2>
 		<div class="flex-row flex-row--container flex-row--justify-center">
 			<div class="flex-row__column flex-row__column--8">
 				<p>This was one of the older projects in the company's codebase which means there was A LOT of undocumneted and spaghetti code.
-Few developers wanted to work on the project since it was difficult to find the code you needed to address.
-And when you did, it would often change something unintended.</p>
+Few developers wanted to work on the project since it was difficult to find the code you needed to address and when you did, it would often change something else in addition.</p>
-				<p>The demographic for this application skewed older and less tech-savvy so support calls and messages were aggressively high.</p>
+				<p>The demographic for this application skews older and less tech-savvy so support calls and messages were aggressively high.</p>
-				<p>This is a multi-phase transition to an entirely angular application.
-The phase one focus was to convert the most common use-case into a guided flow in order to grow our teams knowledge of the angular framework and to get user testing feedback to improve future flows.</p>
+				<p>This is a the first part of a multi-phase transition to an entirely angular application.
+The phase one purpose was to create a guided flow that would direct the user to the existing page to complete their goal.
+Since this was an addition to the site instead of a conversion, it allowed our team to discover pitfalls in our design through live user testing.</p>
 			</div>
 		</div>
 	</div>